35 Examples of Personal Goals You Need to Set (Updated 2023)

 So what are some examples of personal goals?

-I’ve broken this down into a few categories for you: personal goals for health, work, and life.
-I will share 35 examples of personal goals and hope they inspire you even a little bit.
+I’ve broken this down into a few categories: examples of personal goals for health, work, and life.
+I will share 35 examples of personal goals and hope they inspire you.

 First up, personal health goals.